oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 3. Install Image
 4. Update bootloader (Grub)

-Attention
+**Attention:**
-:   Double your attention in the install steps.
+Double your attention in the install steps.
 You can crash your system because you have execute all commands as a root user.
+{: .notice_danger}

 ### Install modules and headers